-Online tribute pages have become for many the first step in organising a collection in memory.
+Online tribute pages have become the first step in organising a collection in memory.
 Set up before the funeral, they enable family and friends who can’t be there in person to support you and pay their respects.

 “This really helped me overcome his passing, hearing all their kind and heart-warming comments.
 Putting the video of his funeral on the page also helped those who were not able to attend.”

 Setting up a page can be a comfort in itself, using your own words and favourite photos of your loved one.
-You can also provide details of where and when the funeral will take place, and a link to any live webcam provided by the venue.
+You can also provide details of where and when the funeral will take place, and a link to any live streaming provided by the venue.

-Gift Aid Donations envelopes
+Gift Aid donation envelopes